 That’s a great point about keeping the jurors safe.
-The other thing that comes to mind is when I see people asking this question about when we’re going to be able to start jury trials again as a lot of these people forget that there are that buildup and lead time in getting the prospective jurors in the building to start with.
-You can set these target dates for jury trials, but you’ve got to have enough notice time out there to bring the veneer in.
+The other thing that comes to mind is when I see people asking this question about when we’re going to be able to start jury trials again, is a lot of these people forget that there are that buildup and lead time in getting the prospective jurors in the building to start with.
+You can set these target dates for jury trials, but you’ve got to have enough notice time out there to bring the them in.

-Not any other governments who do that versus I might be able to go out and get my haircut, which not necessarily for me, but go out and get my hair cut or go out to a restaurant or whatever on my choice.
+Not many other governments who do that versus, I might be able to go out and get my haircut, which is not really necessary for me, but I can go out and get my hair cut or go out to a restaurant or whatever on my choice.
 I get to choose to do that if I want to.
 We’re talking about compelling tens of thousands, hundreds of thousands of people to come together.
 We don’t have a choice but to get it right.
 We’re trying to take our time and make sure we do that right especially with the jurors.
 We know who shows up to jury duty.
 It’s people who were in vulnerable populations many times and other things.
 We’re going to take our time.
 We’re going to get it right.

 Those numbers don’t even exist in most lawyers’ minds.
-The fact that’s probably right.
-You put in people together, 3 million people.
+The fact is that’s probably right.
+You’re putting people together, 3 million people.
 I want to commend OCA.
-I know you do a great job behind the scenes day in and a day out, but it’s critically important work.
+I know you do a great job behind the scenes day in and day out, but it’s critically important work.
 Talk about a Herculean task that you all are taking on.
 That sounds like a bit of a cliché, but it’s true.
-I’ll say I’ve been impressed with how involved you all have been and bringing the judiciary in, getting them comfortable with this idea that I’m sure a lot weren’t comfortable with to start with.
+I’ll say I’ve been impressed with how involved you all have been in bringing the judiciary in, getting them comfortable with this idea that I’m sure a lot weren’t comfortable with to start with.
 We as lawyers, it’s not ideal in some ways.

 We have to accept that this is the reality that we’re dealing with.
-Whatever it winds up looking like when jury trials resume, it’s in everyone’s best interest that they do a resume.
+Whatever it winds up looking like when jury trials resume, it’s in everyone’s best interest that they do resume.
 There have to be some adjustments to what that looks like going forward.
-It was interesting to see in the guidelines though, that it was anticipated that jury trials could resume the summer.
-Yet staying open-ended on that necessarily based on what we’ve seen in the last few months.People are not going to show up if they don't think they are safe.
+It was interesting to see in the guidelines though, that it was anticipated that jury trials could resume this summer.
+Yet staying open-ended on that, necessarily, based on what we’ve seen in the last few months.People are not going to show up if they don't think they are safe.
 Click To Tweet

 It’s no surprise that Texas would lead the way in trying to get it right and getting it done.
 You all are to be commended for your work in this area.